Do I Have Insomnia: How Long Does It Take To Fall Asleep?

 Reviewer Erika Schad, LCP, CWLC

 Sleeping is a necessity that refreshes our bodies and minds.
 Should our sleep routine be disrupted, it may affect our ability to function-but how would you fix a disrupted sleep schedule?
 The first step is to identify the sleep dilemma, and then you can develop a strategy on how to fix it.

 How Long Does It Take to Fall Asleep?

-If none of these recommendations are working and you are still struggling to fall asleep within a normal time frame, it may be a good idea to speak with a licensed therapist at Better Help, an online therapy community.
-They are available to talk at any time, even at night when you cannot sleep.
+If none of these recommendations are working and you're still struggling to fall asleep within a reasonable time frame, it may be a good idea to speak with a licensed therapist at BetterHelp.
+The professional therapists at BetterHelp are available to talk at any time, even at night when you cannot sleep.

 Insomnia can be caused by several different mental conditions, and in order to address the sleep disorder, these may need to be resolved as well.

 A licensed therapist can help you treat your insomnia at the source, helping you maintain a healthy and refreshing sleep cycle for good.
 Check out some of the following reviews of BetterHelp counselors from people experiencing similar issues.

 "I tried a few counselors and almost gave up until I found Colleen.
 I love her!
 She's easy to talk to, really gets me and best of all she makes me feel like I'm talking to a friend.
 She's given me some great tips and I'm sleeping better already most nights."